cvs-health/testaro/README.md

 ## Rules

 Each tool accessed with Testaro defines _rules_ and tests _targets_ for compliance with its rules.
-In total, the eleven tools define about a thousand rules.
+In total, the eleven tools define more than a thousand rules.
 The latest tabulation of tool rules is:

 ```
 Accessibility Checker: 132